GenomeDataScience/FastRandomForest/README.md

 needed.
 We believe that these parameters can be modified in order to improve more the execution time and the accuracy.

+If you want to see the comparison of the accuracy and execution time between FRF_1.0, FRF_0.99 and the RF Weka you can go to the [results](https://github.com/jordipiqueselles/FastRandomForest/wiki/Results) page.

 For farther explanations and details of the project you can visit the [project wiki](https://github.com/jordipiqueselles/FastRandomForest/wiki).